-- Develop and implement community protocols and training for suicide prevention, intervention and postvention leading to recognition as a National Best Practice program. - Provide consultation and training on a national basis on suicide prevention and postvention - Co-chair of Youth Suicide Prevention Assembly (statewide coalition in NH): review cases of suicide deaths, recommend practices and resources to statewide and regional partners, coordinate annual suicide prevention conference - Develop and implement support and educational services for children and adults provided through NAMI NH - Coordinate & present statewide educational programs on mental illness and suicide prevention for schools, colleges, businesses, law enforcement personnel, health services providers, and the general public. - Develop and lead courses for specialized provider organizations including Division of Children, Youth and Families (DCYF), PSTC (Police Standards and Training Council) and NH National Guard. - Develop, review, and disseminate educational material about mental health and mental illness for target audiences around the state. - Develop, revise and implement family education programs about mental illness. - Maintain contact with professionals, affiliates and consumer groups to provide consultation, technical support, educational material and resources.
+- Develop and implement community protocols and training for suicide prevention, intervention and postvention leading to recognition as a National Best Practice program (the Connect Program). - Provide consultation and training nationally in suicide prevention and postvention to schools/campuses, tribes, coalitions, organizations and state entities to implement a comprehensive public health approach using best practices from the National Strategy for Suicide Prevention - Provide and guide postvention responses in the aftermath of a suicide to reduce further risk and promote healing - Manage federal, state and private grants and contracts; procure new grants and contracts and oversee implementation of work plans, budgets and project goals including federal suicide prevention grants - Hire and supervise staff and serve on management team to provide direction for agency - Co-chair of Youth Suicide Prevention Assembly (statewide coalition in NH) and member of the NH Suicide Fatality Review Committee: review cases of suicide deaths, recommend practices and resources to statewide and regional partners, coordinate annual suicide prevention conference - Develop and implement support and educational services for youth and adults provided through NAMI NH - Coordinate & present statewide educational programs on mental illness and suicide prevention for schools, colleges, businesses, law enforcement personnel, health services providers, and the general public. - Develop and lead courses for statewide specialized provider organizations including Division of Children, Youth and Families (DCYF), PSTC (Police Standards and Training Council) and NH National Guard - Develop, review, and disseminate educational material about mental health and mental illness for target audiences

-2004 - Present
+- Develop, revise and implement family education programs about mental illness. - Maintain contact with professionals, affiliates and consumer groups to provide consultation, technical support, educational material and resources. - Provide consultation and facilitation of national initiatives such as Zero Suicide and evidence based training programs

+2004-Present